-The Company has recently re-confirmed its commitment to human development and education in the jurisdictions in which it operates.
-In 2023, Entrée launched a scholarship program to provide financial support to students enrolled in undergraduate programs in geology, mining engineering, and environmental science in Mongolian universities.
-A total of 27 one-year scholarships were awarded for the 2023-2024 academic year, and covered tuition, books, and if the successful applicant was from a rural area, accommodation.
+The Company is committed to human development and education in the jurisdictions in which it operates.
+In 2023, the Company launched a scholarship program to provide financial support to students enrolled in undergraduate programs in geology, mining engineering, and environmental science in Mongolian universities.
+A total of 25 one-year scholarships were awarded for the 2023-2024 academic year, and covered tuition and, if the successful applicant was from a rural area, accommodation.
 The Company entered into a Memorandum of Understanding with the School of Geology and Mining of the Mongolian University of Science and Technology (MUST) with respect to its commitment to support and encourage students in Mongolia.